functionguyy/technical_art/C_tutorials/c_variables.md

 ```
 [image of output]

+We use a format specifier to print the value stored in a Variable with the
+`printf` function.
+In the above code snippet, the format specifier `%lu` is
+used in the `printf` function to print the value returned by the sizeof function
+because its return value is an unsigned Integer type (more details about this
+Integer type will be discussed soon).

-**The type specified for a variable determines the range of values that the
+**The Type specified for a variable determines the range of values that the
 variable can store.**

-C takes portability(ability of your program to compile on different kinds of
+C takes portability(the ability of your program to compile on different kinds of
 machines) seriously and actually bothers to tell you what values and ranges are
-guaranteed to be safe for each **type**.
-Continue reading to learn more about
+guaranteed to be safe for each **Type**.
+In the following sections, you will
-the different types and their range of values.
+learn more about each type and its guaranteed range of values:

 ### Integer Type
-An integer type variable will store integer constants.
-In C, we use the keyword
+An Integer type variable will store integer constants. `int` is the keyword
-`int` to specify that a declaration is an integer type.
+that is used to specify the Integer type.

 An integer constant consist of a sequence of one or more digits.
 A minus sign
 before the sequence indicates that the value is negative.
 No embedded spaces are
 permitted between the digits, and values larger than 999 cannot be expressed
 using commas.
-C allows integer constants to be written in decimal(base 10),
+C allows integer constants to be written in decimal notation (base
-octal (base 8), or hexadecimal (base 16).
+10), octal notation (base 8), or hexadecimal notation (base 16).

 **Decimal** integer constant contain digits between 0 and 9.
 They must not begin
 with a zero: